cjdoris/pAdicGaloisGroup/README.md

                                     on to their children
     | "Patient"                   Like Steady, but also require that the remaining top nodes have
+                                    a common subgroup which could be a Galois group
+    | "Ask"                       Asks the user
-                                    a common subgroup which could be a Galois group , Useful:                   How to decide whether a subgroup is useful [ "Generous"                  Useful if there is a pair of nodes with different statistics , "Necessary"                 Useful if it satisfies a necessary condition to provide information , "Sufficient"                Useful if it satisfies a sufficient condition to provide information ]
+  , Useful:                   How to decide whether a subgroup is useful
+    [ "Generous"                  Useful if there is a pair of nodes with different statistics , "Necessary"                 Useful if it satisfies a necessary condition to provide information , "Sufficient"                Useful if it satisfies a sufficient condition to provide information , "All"                       Always useful
+    ]
   , Reprocess: BOOL           When true, on a descent re-use all resolvents computed so far , Reset: BOOL               When true, on a descent reset the subgroup choice algorithm